yowainwright/awesome-writing-tools/README.md

 - **[JigSaw](https://jigsaw.google.com/projects/):** A technology incubator focused on countering extremism and removing censorship online.
 - **[Markdownlint](https://github.com/markdownlint/markdownlint):** A tool to check markdown files and flag style issues.
   - **[Markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli):** Provides a command line interface for MarkdownLint.
+- **[The Most Dangerous Writing Prompt Generator](https://www.squibler.io/writing-prompt-generator):** Encourages the user to write faster with or without a prompt by threatening to delete everything if they stop typing.
 - **[Perspective API](https://www.perspectiveapi.com/#/):** An API that uses machine learning models to score the perceived impact of comments before they are sent.
 There is a demo nearer to the bottom of the page which can be used to try out the API.
 - **[Prompts](http://getprompts.com/):** Prompts makes suggestions for what you should write next.
 - **[ProWritingAid](https://prowritingaid.com/):** ProWritingAid suggests edits for repetitiveness, vague wording, sentence length variation, over-dependence on adverbs, passive voice, over-complicated sentence constructions, spelling, and grammar.